duparq/hwa/doxygen/using.md

 Interrupt service routines are declared with the `HW_ISR()` instruction.

-For example, the USI can trigger several different interrupts, the event name is
+For example, as the USI can trigger several different interrupt requests, the event name is required:
-required:

 @code
-HW_ISR( hw_usi0, txc )
+HW_ISR( usi0, txc )
 {
   // code to handle the transmit-complete IRQ of the USI }